-Pilates has many benefits for the human body especially since we focus on skeletal alignment and moving dynamically through a wide range of motion of the joints.
+Pilates and movement education have many benefits for the human body especially since we focus on skeletal alignment and moving dynamically through a wide range of motion of the joints.
 Here are some of the benefits of moving with us:

 We help guide the body to recruit proper muscles with a unique set of exercises.